Leece-Qongwani/MP-Personal-Profile/README.md

 - **Resume/CV Section**: View and download my resume.
 - **Contact Section**: Information on how to contact me.
 - **Smooth Scrolling**: Smooth navigation between sections.
+- - **Responsive Design**:
+  The website is fully responsive and works on all devices.

 ## Technologies Used